laffra/simple-serverless/README.md

 in the same datacenter.
 Therefore we add a small simulated latency of 50ms, to mimic the job taking some work.

-In the above run, we resolved 3,000 zipcodes in 20 seconds, while normal execution would take almost 6 minutes.
+In the above run, we resolved 3,000 zipcodes in ~19 seconds, while normal execution would take almost 6 minutes.
+Actual speedup depends on how many nodes are current warmed up.
+A second run typically runs faster.

 Execution speedup depends on the number of workers, how long the longest chunk takes, and load balancing imposed by GAE.